shotgunsoftware/tk-core/docs/initializing.rst

-By default each pipeline configuration in Toolkit has its own independent API and configuration, making it easy to customize different projects differently and evolve the pipeline over time.
-However, it is possible to arrange your configuration in several different ways, all explained below.
+By default each pipeline configuration in Toolkit has its own independent API and configuration, making it easy to customize different projects differently and evolve the pipeline over time without breaking older projects.
+However, it is possible to arrange your configuration in several different other ways, all explained below.

 The main Pipeline Configuration for a project is always named ``Primary``.
 In addition to this, additional pipeline configurations can be set up.
 Typically, these are used as test areas or **developer sandboxes**, where you want to run a special version of the configuration.
-Configurations can be associated with certain users to limit visibility and make it easy to run development and testing in parallel with production.
+Configurations can be associated with certain users to make it easy to run development and testing in parallel with production.